johngage/tlpf/content/_index.md

 In 2021, Ambassador Tegla Loroupe led the International Refugee Olympic team to Tokyo.

-Tegla Loroupe describes who we are:  an organization dedicated to athletes who compete for themselves, for their families, for their societies, and for peace, honesty and justice among all peoples.'
+Tegla Loroupe describes who we are:  an organization dedicated to athletes who compete for themselves, for their families, for their societies, and for peace, honesty and justice among all peoples.
       subtitle: Peace Through Sports Again
       image:
       placement: 2